Early life and work of Clint Eastwood: Early life

 By early 1949 his father moved to a plant in Seattle.
 Eastwood moved in with a friend in Oakland named Harry Pendleton.
 He was invited to a house party in Malibu, where he met the film director Howard Hawks who, with John Ford, would influence his career.
-Eastwood rejoined his family in Seattle, where he worked at the Weyerhaeuser Company pulp mill in Springfield, Oregon with his father.
+Eastwood rejoined his family in the Pacific Northwest, where he operated log broncs at the Weyerhaeuser Company pulp mill in Springfield, Oregon.
 He worked briefly as a lifeguard after obtaining a certificate from a Red Cross course, and played ragtime piano at a bar in Oakland.